varma-101/AluMinds/README.md

 # Aluminium Wire Rod Property Prediction System

 ## Overview
+The particular problem was faced by the NALCO(National Aluminium company Limited) , We tried to tackle this problem in the big stages of Smart India Hackathon 2024 during the Grand Finale and achieved runner up among 130 Teams.
 The **Aluminium Wire Rod Property Prediction System** is a modern AI/ML-powered solution designed to predict and optimize the physical properties of Aluminium wire rods, such as **UTS (Ultimate Tensile Strength)**, **Elongation**, and **Conductivity**.
 The system improves productivity and quality control by analyzing the critical parameters of the casting and rolling processes.

 This project leverages cutting-edge technologies in **machine learning**, **data visualization**, and **web development** to provide actionable insights, streamline workflows, and enhance the manufacturing process.